sreachtools/SReachTools/docs/index.md

 SReachTools is an open-source MATLAB Toolbox for performing stochastic verification and reachability analysis.

-- Where do I get the code from?
-See our [Github repository](https://github.com/unm-hscl/SReachTools).
-- How do I install this?
-What do I need to get it working?
-See our [quick start guide](#quick-start-guide).
-- Can you show me some examples?
-See our [examples page](./examples.md).
+- Can you show me some examples of SReachTools working?
+    - We have cataloged a number of [examples ](https://unm-hscl.github.io/SReachTools/examples/) implemented using SReachTools.
+These examples are also available as part of the source code of SReachTools, see `examples/*.m`.
-- Where do I ask/give questions/feedback/comments?
-Use our [Google groups](https://groups.google.com/d/forum/sreachtools) or the [Github issues](https://github.com/unm-hscl/SReachTools/issues) page.
+- Where do I get the source code from?
+How do I install this?
+What are the dependencies?
-- I would like to contribute to this toolbox.
-See [Contributing guidelines](contributing/).
+    - See our [Github repository](https://github.com/unm-hscl/SReachTools).
+We do periodic releases regarding bug fixes which can be obtained from our [release page](https://github.com/unm-hscl/SReachTools/releases).
+Our [quick start guide](#quick-start-guide), described further down this page, walks through the installation process.
 - How can I use this toolbox?
+What are the terms and conditions to follow to use SReachTools?
+    - SReachTools is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 See our [License](license/).
+- Can I to contribute to this toolbox?
+    - Of course, we welcome pull requests.
+See [Contributing guidelines](contributing/).
+- Where do I ask questions or give feedback?
+    - Use our [Google groups](https://groups.google.com/d/forum/sreachtools) or the [Github issues](https://github.com/unm-hscl/SReachTools/issues) page.

 The authors of this toolbox are [Abraham P.  Vinod](http://www.unm.edu/~abyvinod/) and [Joseph D.  Gleason](http://www.unm.edu/~gleasonj/).
 Please cite their [relevant papers](https://scholar.google.com/citations?user=yb5Z7AwAAAAJ&hl=en) when using the toolbox.
 The authors are PhD advisees of [Prof. Meeko Oishi](http://www.unm.edu/~oishi/).

+We have submitted a tool paper describing the features of SReachTools to the *22nd ACM International Conference on Hybrid Systems: Computation and Control summarizing the features of SReachTools*.
+A copy of this submission is [available in the repository](https://github.com/unm-hscl/SReachTools/raw/master/SReachTools.pdf).

 {% include news.html %}